hecanjog/wctank.com/readme.md

-This is very much still in-progress, and there's still a lot to do!
+This is very much in-progress; there's a lot left to do!

 Support:
 ========